Posted November 30th, 2018 at 5:29 pm by Dan Musick

 When it comes to lubricating garage doors, WD-40 is not recommended as it acts more like a cleaner in that it actually removes lubrication.
 In our video, “How to Lubricate Your Garage Door,” I explain what type of lubrication should be used.
 I recommend either a 40-weight, non-detergent oil, which can be bought at any auto parts store, or a mixture of wheel-bearing grease and 10W30.

 The reason for these recommendations is for it to be thicker so it will stay where you put it.
 Even if it didn’t act like a solvent, WD-40 is too thin and wouldn’t stay put in this type of application.
-You would find that you have to apply it quite often, which can become aggravating and lead to not doing it at all.
+You would find that you have to apply it quite often.
+This can become aggravating and lead to not doing it at all.

 As you work your way through lubricating each section of your garage door, be sure to check for any worn or damaged parts that need replacing.
 Replacing a worn part before it fails can sometimes save another part from becoming damaged, and in the end, save you money as well.